journeyman electrician practice test

 Who Can Take the Journeyman Electrician Exam?

-• At least 4 to 5 years of electrical work experience under a licensed contractor
+• 4 to 5 years of electrical work experience under a licensed electrical contractor

 If you’re unsure whether you qualify, check your state’s requirements here: